 “I am what I am, so take me as I am” – Johann Wolfgang von Goethe

-Today's judgment by a five-judge bench (all of whom concurred) overruled the 2013 judgment of the same court that re-criminalised homosexuality following the decriminalisation of the 2009 Delhi High Court ruling in the Naz Foundation case.
+Today’s judgment by a five judge bench (all of whom concurred) overruled the 2013 judgment of the same court that re-criminalised homosexuality following the decriminalisation of the 2009 Delhi High Court ruling in the Naz Foundation case.
 In the 2013 judgment, the two judge bench of the Supreme Court held that section 377 was not unconstitutional.
-It declared that LGBT persons constitute only a "minuscule fraction" of India's population and the mere fact that the law had been used to perpetrate harassment, blackmail, and torture against persons belonging to the LGBT community, could not be grounds for challenging the legislation.
+It declared that LGBT persons constitute only a minuscule fraction of India’s population and the mere fact that the law had been used to perpetrate harassment, blackmail, and torture against persons belonging to the LGBT community, could not be grounds for challenging legislation.

 In her closing remarks, Justice Indu Malhotra said, “History owes an apology to the members of this community and their families, for the delay in providing redressal for the ignominy and ostracism that they have suffered through the centuries”.

 As the fight for decriminalisation and the fundamental rights of LGBT people continues across the world, we hope that Chief Justice Misra’s reminder “that identity and sexual orientation cannot be silenced by oppression” will continue to catalyse and inspire movements against oppressive and unjust laws.

 We at iProbono will continue to be there, to provide you with the legal support needed for that change.
 If you have any questions or ideas, please send them to us at firstname.lastname@example.org.

 Aritha Wickramasinghe – Country Representative and Equality Law Director, Sri Lanka, iProbono